konflux-ci/release-service-catalog/catalog/task/push-snapshot/0.5/README.md

   sha for each image in the snapshot
 * Parameter `addTimestampTag` was added.
 This parameter specifies whether or not to additionally push a tag with the current timestamp for each image in the snapshot
+* `skopeo inspect` has the `--no-tags` flag added to prevent timeouts on large repos

 ## Changes since 0.3